As the holiday season gets into full swing, it’s time to bring up everyone’s favorite festive subject once again: host liquor liability.

 If you don’t, then you leave yourself or your business open to civil liability lawsuits and even a Class A misdemeanor.

 Is your party covered under your homeowner’s or business policy?
 Make sure you check before you send out your holiday party invites.
-If you’re not sure what kind of coverage you need, get in touch to learn more about how to protect yourself and your guests this season.
+If you’re not sure what kind of coverage you need, get in touch with Kicker Insures Me Agency to learn more about how to protect yourself, your guests and maybe even your business, this season.